 A seven-acre neighborhood park is located at 271 St. Augustine Drive (corner of St. Augustine Dr. and Old Canton Road) and includes:

-Donated to The City of Madison by Dr. Walker Simmons family and is located at 583 St. Augustine Drive which is inside the gates of North Bay Subdivision near the tennis courts.
+Donated to The City of Madison by Dr. Walker Simmons family, located at 583 St. Augustine Drive, inside the gates of North Bay Subdivision near the tennis courts.

 Madison Station Botanic Garden

 The Madison Station Botanic Garden at the Montgomery Estate will feature over 7 acres of gardens on the mid-nineteenth-century estate of Hugh and Faye Montgomery.

 STROLL the trails, paths, and courtyards and explore the Mississippi region’s intriguing natural and cultural wonders, where persistence, ingenuity, and deep respect have bound people to the land.
 The gardens will offer a significant and growing collection of native and heritage plants, including over 50 species of trees, shrubs, perennials, and annuals.